garrettgsb/w8d4-design-with-flexbox/README.md

 HTML was originally developed to write text documents, not to create complex user interfaces.
 Tools were developed for creating headings, bulleted lists, and the occasional image.
 They were not developed (initially) to create product cards, modals, and messaging windows.

-For interspersing images (and other box-shaped things) beside heaps of text, floats were a perfectly okay solution.
-Unfortunately, they were also the _only_ answer to the question "How do I put a thing beside another thing?"
+For interspersing images (and other box-shaped things) next to heaps of text, floats were a perfectly okay solution.
+Unfortunately, they were the _only_ answer to the question "How do I put a thing beside another thing?"

 So when we want a row of elements, which is a perfectly reasonable thing to want, we learn that floats are awful for arranging box-shaped things:

 * Parent elements collapse at random, perhaps never to be seen again
 * Block elements are accidentally swept away by a reckless float section
-* Phantom elements, neither living or dead, exist only to push other elements around
+* Phantom elements, neither living nor dead, are summoned just to bully other elements into position
 * The spectres of absolutely positioned elements haunt not only their own container, but doom their neighbors as well
 * Width attributes are hard-coded dozens of times, using esoteric percentages and decimal points, as any attempt to pursue a responsive layout spirals into a master class on wild redundancy
 * Markup becomes a Lovecraftian jungle that eschews even the faintest whisper of semantic meaning